What Heart Rate Variability (HRV) Means for Our Health and Longevity

 You can also improve your HRV by working smarter, not harder.
 Train effectively, but don’t overdo it.
 Your heart is a muscle, and it needs time to grow and respond to different activity levels.
 If you push it too hard and never give your body time to rebuild and recover, you’ll end up doing more harm than good.

 Keeping a regular routine also helps.
 Get enough sleep at night, go to bed and wake up at the same time each day, and stick to regular mealtimes.
 That midnight snack might be delicious, but your heart will still be feeling the effects long after the taste has faded.

 There are many ways to monitor how we’re aging.
 From our ability to run a 10-minute mile to our BMI, our bodies and lifestyles give us clues to if we’re aging faster or slower than our peers.
 However, many of these methods are highly subjective.
 For example bodybuilders and elite athletes can be incredibly fit, even if their BMI scores say they’re obese.

 HRV may be one marker that tells us more about how we’re aging than other tests we can take.
 Aging is associated with decreased HRV function, which suggests a link between HRV and longevity.
 One study of HRV measurements in a large group of healthy individuals aged 10-99 found that a “persistently high” heart rate variability was an accurate predictor of how long a subject would live.

-Even more specifically, what heart rate variability measures is something called autonomic function.
+Even more specifically, heart rate variability measures something called autonomic function.
 That means all the everyday bodily functions that we don’t consciously control.
-They include our heart rate, breathing, digestion, and blood flow.
-These activities are regulated by our nervous system so we never, for example, forget to breathe.
-Our bodies just do it automatically.
+This includes our heart rate, breathing, digestion, and blood flow.
+These activities are regulated by our nervous system so, for example, we never forget to breathe.
+Our bodies perform these activities automatically.